 - Basic Shopify: $29 each month.
 30p online transaction fee + 2.9% credit card rate.

-Suggestions for Managing Your Online Store During Shopify’s Free Trial
+Suggestions for Managing Your Online Store During Your Shopify Free Trial

 Many people make the mistake of being too lax while the trial is active.
-You should be capitalizing on the advantages the 14-day trial brings.
+It would be best if you were capitalizing on the advantages the trial brings.
 Use this time to customize your site so that it’s ready to make money when you’re done developing it.

 If your site has been developed well, it won’t take long to see your first sales trickle in.
 If not, at least you don’t have to make any commitments to Shopify before the trial ends.